-The Department of Agriculture (the department) has long-standing arrangements and import protocols for bulk grain imports and recognises that unrestricted imports of whole grains would pose a high biosecurity risk.
+The department has long-standing arrangements and import protocols for bulk grain imports and recognises that unrestricted imports of whole grains would pose a high biosecurity risk.
 This is because they are not usually subject to any form of offshore processing (other than harvesting and grading), which means additional levels of assessment, monitoring and controls are required to manage associated biosecurity risks.